 Bake Them in the Oven

 Finally, you could just bake the crab legs in the oven for a little while.
 Preheat your oven to 350 degrees Fahrenheit and then put your crab legs on a baking dish.

 Pour a bit of water into the baking dish so that the legs will be partially submerged.
 Cover the baking dish with aluminum foil and then poke a few holes in the top.

 Bake the crab legs for fifteen minutes this way.
 If the legs are frozen, you’ll need to bake them for about ten minutes longer.

 When the time has passed, you’ll be able to remove the baking dish from the oven and serve the legs.
 They should be very warm and will taste delicious.

 To keep crab legs warm at a party, you can try to cover them to trap the heat.
-Most people just place aluminum foil over the tray and hope to keep the crab legs warm for a while.
+Most people just place aluminum foil over the tray and hope to keep them warm for a while.

 It doesn’t cost a lot of money, and it’ll be useful for more than just crab legs.
 You can buy a food warmer online or from a major department store.

-Otherwise, you can always reheat the crab legs to enjoy them later.
+Otherwise, you can always reheat them to enjoy later.
 You can boil them, bake them, steam them, or microwave them to get the job done.